ibm-cloud-docs/codeengine/cmd_defs.md

 `--service-account`, `--sa`
 :   The name of the service account.
 A service account provides an identity for processes that run in an instance.
 For built-in service accounts, you can use the shortened names `manager`, `none`, `reader`, and `writer`.
 You can also use the full names that are prefixed with the `Kubernetes Config Context`, which can be determined with the `project current` command.
 This value is *optional*.

+`--trusted-profiles-enabled`, `--trusted`, `--tpe`
+:   Enable mounting of a compute resource token to the container of this application.
+This value is *optional*.
+The default value is `false`.

 `--user`, `-u`
 :   The user ID (UID) that is used to run the application.
 This value overrides any user ID that is set in the application Dockerfile.
 The ID must conform to the operating system requirements of the container.
 This value is *optional*.
 The default value is `0`.